General Information for Students and Faculty

 - b.
 Timeline – When will activities be done, report drafts, evaluation date, final copy, etc.?

 Third, “basic on-line lab safety training” needs to be completed and printed confirmation of completion page needs to be included in the submission package

-The complete package need to be submitted to Dr. Sibel Bargu Ates, Energy, Coast, and Environment Bldg., Room 1235 asap before students can be allowed to register for the course.
-Upon completion of these forms, Dr. Bargu will notify the college and student will be able to go ahead and register for the course.
+The complete package needs to be submitted to Dr. Kanchan Maiti, in room 1143 Energy, Coast, and Environment Bldg., ASAP before students can be allowed to register for the course.
+Upon completion of these forms, Dr. Maiti will notify the college and student will be able to go ahead and register for the course.